Confederation Bridge: Finishing

-After completing the structure on November 19, 1996, SCI worked throughout the winter, paving the bridge deck, placing bridge concrete barrier guardrails which also act as wind barriers, placing bridge deck and navigational lighting, constructing the Borden-Carleton toll plaza, and finishing the New Brunswick and Prince Edward Island approach roads.
+The structure of the bridge was completed at midnight on November 19–20, 1996, with the installation of the last concrete girder.
+About an hour later, civil engineers Mark Mallett and David Potts became the first to cross the bridge, partially on foot and partially by truck.
+SCI then worked throughout the winter, paving the bridge deck, placing bridge concrete barrier guardrails which also act as wind barriers, placing bridge deck and navigational lighting, constructing the Borden-Carleton toll plaza, and finishing the New Brunswick and Prince Edward Island approach roads.
 In separate construction, the federal and provincial governments built a new commercial and tourist development on the abandoned CN rail yards in Borden-Carleton, with phase I of this facility opening in spring 1997 as "Gateway Village".
 New Brunswick has never received similar federal support to improve the economy of Cape Tormentine, which has become a shadow of its former role in PEI transportation history, although in recent years a new eco-tourist and visitor centre was opened on Jourimain Island near the western end of the bridge.

 Official opening

-The official opening for the bridge took place on May 31, 1997, with the first traffic crossing at approximately 5:00 p.m.
+The official opening for the bridge took place on May 31, 1997, with the first vehicle traffic crossing at approximately 5:00 p.m.
 ADT following a nationally televised ceremony which aired on CBC and included a sailpast of the schooner Bluenose II and several Canadian Coast Guard ships, a flyover by the Snowbirds, and an emotional farewell to the beloved ferries which made their final crossings that evening.
 It is estimated that almost 75,000 people participated in a "Bridge Walk" and "Bridge Run" during the hours immediately prior to the opening for traffic.

+BridgeFest '97 began on Friday, May 30, starting with the run in the morning, and then the walk continuing for the rest of the day.
+Thousands of people walked across the bridge on Friday.

 In the days following the opening of the bridge, ferry operator Marine Atlantic disposed of its four vessels.
 The ferry terminals and docks in both ports were removed over the summer of 1997.